Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 Exit the `ee` editor with <kbd>Esc</kbd>, select `a) leave editor`, save your changes and restart the virtual machine.

 Meanwhile, open the PLC project you want to publish on the virtual machine.
 Verify that the TF2000 HMI Server license is present in your system manager under **SYSTEM > License**.
-If it is not present, add it manually via the **Manage Licenses** tab.
+If it's not present, add it manually via the **Manage Licenses** tab.
 Then activate your PLC project which serves as the back end for your HMI project.
 Open the HMI publishing settings, fill in the IP address of the virtual machine and press **Validate connection**.
 If the connection was successful, select **Publish**.

 {% picture 2022-tcbsd/VM_HMI_publish_settings.png %}